sgkaufman/NewMexicoMeteorArray/README.md

 - BackupToUSB.sh (Backs up some nightly date to an attached USB flash drive)

 ## Recording Watchdog.
 This watchdog restarts RMS if capture stops during the night.
+- Note: Only used on Jessie stations.
+Buster (Pi4) stations are stable since FFMPEG replaced GStreamer.
 - StartCaptureWatchdog.sh
 - RecordWatchdog.sh
 - WriteCapture.py